Omid Popalzay: PSPS Pekanbaru

-Popalzay joined PSPS Pekanbaru for the 2024-2025 season.
+Popalzay joined PSPS Pekanbaru for the 2024–2025 season.

+PSIM Yogyakarta

+Popalzay then joined PSIM Yogyakarta on 11 December 2024.
+Eight days later, he made his league debut for PSIM Yogyakarta in a 1–2 home lose against Bhayangkara.
+He had a good season in this season with 10 appearances and one goal, and won the 2024–25 Liga 2 title.

 International career

 Omid Popalzay made his debut for the Afghanistan national team in their World Cup Qualification match against Singapore on 8 October 2015.
 They lost the match 1–0.
 After this match, he also played for the national team against Syria and Cambodia.

 Personal life

 Popalzay holds both Dutch and Afghan passports.

 Career statistics

 Club

 Statistics accurate as of last match played on 9 November 2016.